Elemento-Modular-Cloud/hackathon2023/README.md

 - use blockchain in your code

 ## Spcial prizes

 - Team that uses more data
 - Team that uses more compute power
 - Team with the most secure solution
 - Team with more cables on table
 - Team with the more efficient solution
+- Team which used less energy during the day
+- Team which used the most exotic hardware
+- Team who delivered a solution written in C++

 # Deliver
 Commmit your code to [Elemento-Modular-Cloud/hackathon2023](https://github.com/Elemento-Modular-Cloud/hackathon2023)